 - Labs and quizzes can only be completed in a staffed lab.
-Participation is mandatory, and every student is expected to attend every scheduled class. - You must attend the section in which you are enrolled. - There is a point value associated with the work accomplished in each class, and you will not be able to earn points for classes that you do not attend. - If the university is open, you are expected to attend class and to be on time. - If you arrive to lab after the conclusion of the pre-lab lecture, you will not be allowed to perform the lab. - You will not be permitted to attend another lab section to makeup a missed lab. - You must attend your section's scheduled checkout and you must have your folder with all of your graded work on file with us at checkout to receive the 2 checkout points.
+Participation is mandatory, and every student is expected to attend every scheduled class. - You must attend the section in which you are enrolled. - There is a point value associated with the work accomplished in each class, and you will not be able to earn points for classes that you do not attend. - If the university is open, you are expected to attend class and to be on time. - If you arrive to lab after the conclusion of the pre-lab lecture, you will not be allowed to perform the lab. - There will be no makeups allowed.
+You will not be permitted to attend another lab section to makeup a missed lab.